alexeyinkin/eb-1a/1-process/README.md

 ## Day 61

-22 hours later, they replied that they have received my civil documents but ignored my other 4 questions:
+22 hours later, they replied that they had received my civil documents but ignored my other 4 questions:

 ![](media/61_replied.png)

-Well, at least they answered the most important question, and the primary risk was resolved.
+Well, at least they answered the most important question and the primary risk was resolved.

 I think it's wise to inquire that just when the delivery date gets behind the published processing date.
 It's the earliest chance to know the mail was not lost.
-Technically, I could have inquired it any time, but they ask not to until my date is behind their published processing date.
+Technically, I could have inquired about it any time, but they asked not to until my date is behind their published processing date.

 ## Day 62